Topological and Purely Topological Alignment Dynamics: Introduction

-\item If $M_0$ is absolutely continuous, then for either of the solutions from (a) and (b), there exists $T>0$ such that the solution $(v,M)$ is admissible on $[0,T)$. \end{enumerate} These solutions can automatically be interpreted as mass-distributional solutions of \eqref{e:EApuretopo}. \end{theo} The proof of (a) is mostly omitted, as is the part of (c) that deals with bounded kernels $\varphi$.
+\end{enumerate} All of these solutions can automatically be interpreted as mass-distributional solutions of \eqref{e:EApuretopo}, which are admissible in the sense of Definition \ref{def:admist} if $(v,M)$ is admissible in the sense of Definition \ref{def:admisr}. \end{theo} The proof of (a) is mostly omitted, as is the part of (c) that deals with bounded kernels $\varphi$.
 However, see Remark \ref{r:weakexist} for some notes on this case.
 We justify statement (b) by recalling a fundamental existence result for the regional fractional heat equation, see Theorem \ref{t:strongheat}.
 The other half of item (c) (dealing with singular rather than bounded kernels) is discussed in Remark \ref{r:heatenergy}.
-Item (d) is essentially just a reminder that an entropy solution $M$ to the scalar conservation law will remain regular for at least a short time if the initial data is regular; this allows for a corresponding (possibly short) time interval where the solution $(v,M)$ of \eqref{e:reformulation} is admissible.
-Finally, solutions $(v,M)$ established in items (a)-(d) define mass-distributional solutions of \eqref{e:EApuretopo}, see Definition \ref{def:MassDistributional} and Remark \ref{bonafide}.